Teamwork-Analytics/android-fitbit-middleman/README.md

 After running the app, Android studio should install a dev version of the app in the phone.
 The app is called `System Fitbit Connector` on the device.

+### [Important for devices for teachers] Enable notification from device setting
+For the reminder/notification features to work properly, after installation, open the Setting app in the phone, navigate to Notification, and enable notification for this application (System Fitbit Connector).

 ## Configuration
 Prior installing the application, remember to change the url of the forwarding destination (the main pc server ip).
 The line to be changed can be found in
 `MainActivity` class in `com.example.systemfitbitconnector`, or do a search for "Replace with actual server URL".